Jacobify/Python-Project/README.md

 Hopefully it may end up helping you in your codes.

-I have not decided which Python library i am going to use ,However, this project's main point will be mainly about image proccessing and little about deep learning concepts.
+I have not decided which Python library i am going to use ,However, this project's main point will be mainly about image processing and little about deep learning concepts.

 -- this file will change as i go through with it.